 This keeps your Florida LLC in good standing and in compliance with state law so it can continue operating.
 You simply confirm the information on the Annual Report, file it with the Florida Department of State, and pay the Annual Report fee.

 The Florida LLC Annual Report costs $138.75 per year.
-This fee is paid every year for the life of your LLC.
+This Florida LLC cost is something that you’ll pay every year for the life of your LLC.

 Florida Business License and Permit Fees (varies)